Lana Lang: Modern Age

 In Superman #654, Perry White reported that Lana had become CEO of Lexcorp following the ousting of founder Lex Luthor.
 In Superman/Batman #49, it is revealed that she sold Kryptonite to the government to prevent Lexcorp from going under and had caches of Kryptonite placed all over the planet, as a last-ditch defense if Superman should ever go rogue.
 When Superman and Batman come to remove the Kryptonite, Lana refuses to hand it over and pushes a button which turns the caches into "dirty bombs" which spread Kryptonite molecules through the entire planet, forcing all Kryptonians to vacate.
 However, Toyman uses special nanobots to remove all of the Kryptonite molecules, undoing the damage.
 Superman meets with Lana again, with Lana telling him she was left with no choice.
 Superman responds by telling her that, while he does sometimes wonder what things would have been like if he had married her rather than Lois, there is a reason he is with Lois instead of her: Lois would never have pushed the button.
 After Superman flies off, someone is shown watching Lana crying on a screen, saying to her "you did perfect".
 In Superman/Batman #63 suggests that this was Gorilla Grodd, when Batman mentions that "Grodd finally finished what he started when he controlled Lana all those years ago".
 However, this scenario is later revealed to be a simulation created in the Batcomputer.

 She later tries to help Superman, facing the time-traveling strongman Atlas, by sending the Luthor Squad.
-This act activates a dormant program inside the Lexcorp mainframes, an holographic version of Luthor.
+This act activates a dormant program inside the Lexcorp mainframes, a holographic version of Luthor.
 The holographic copy of Luthor informs Lana that by helping Superman she has violated the Lexcorp standard contract of employment ("very, very fine print"), that forbids Lexcorp employees to use Lexcorp resources for helping Kryptonians, under the penalty of termination.
 Lana is given five minutes to leave the building, or they will shoot her to death.

 In 2008, a new Supergirl writer Sterling Gates told Newsarama about Lana Lang: "We're integrating Supergirl's book more into the Superman universe, and that includes having a supporting cast that overlaps with that world.
 I'm very interested in tying her back in to Metropolis and making sure that her world is a part of the Superman universe.
 Cat Grant will be a regular supporting cast member, as will Lana Lang".